jaswanth-009/LLD/SnakeAndLadder/ReadMe.md

 ## SnakeAndLadder

--> MultiplayerGame
+ - MultiplayerGame
--> Minimum 2 players are required
+ - Board size should be configurable
--> Board size should be configurable
+ - Minimum 2 players are required
--> Snakes and Ladders must be configurable
+ - Snakes and Ladders must be configurable
--> Dice can be extensible
+ - Dice can be extensible
--> Dice mst generate outcomes randomly
+ - Dice mst generate outcomes randomly

 ## Entities